syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/275_stdout/000_stdout_options.md

 | Type:|  time [milliseconds]|
 |  Default: |  10 000 milliseconds|

-*Description:* Specifies the time syslog-ng OSE waits for lines to accumulate in the output buffer.
-The syslog-ng OSE application sends flushes to the destinations evenly.
-The timer starts when the first message arrives to the buffer, so if only few messages arrive, syslog-ng OSE sends messages to the destination at most once every flush-timeout() seconds.
+*Description:* Specifies the time {{ site.product.short_name }} waits for lines to accumulate in the output buffer.
+The {{ site.product.short_name }} application sends flushes to the destinations evenly.
+The timer starts when the first message arrives to the buffer, so if only few messages arrive, {{ site.product.short_name }} sends messages to the destination at most once every flush-timeout() seconds.

 {% include doc/admin-guide/options/frac-digits.md %}